vonschutter/RTD-Setup/modules/Windows.mod/README.md

-# Scripts and Tools to be Used With Windows
+# Scripts and Tools to be Used With Windows (VM)

 Herin are a few scripts that may be injected in to a windows VM as desired.
-By default the _rtd.library will pull in any script placed in this directory beginning wiht an underrscor ". _" and make it available to the Windows VM.
+By default the _rtd.library will pull in any script placed in this directory beginning wiht an underrscor " _" and make it available to the Windows VM.
 Primarily this will be done via a virtual FHD device in QEMU(KVM).

 ## Overview